purraricat/SlimeVR-CheeseCake-PandaTrackers/docs/imu-comparison.md

 ---
 ## BMI270
-The BMI270 is a relatively new IMU for DIY SlimeVR.
-It seems to perform better than the BMI160 while still being affordable.
+The BMI270 is slightly newer and better performing version of the BMI160 while still being affordable.

 |Reset time |Cost  |Availability|Build quality|
 |:---------:|:----:|:----------:|:-----------:|